BlackBinary/nodejs-pool/README.md

 Assistance is not available for frontend customization at this time.

-For assitance, please contact Snipa at pool_install@snipanet.com or via IRC at irc.freenode.net in the #monero-pools channel.
+For assitance, please contact Snipa at pool_install@snipanet.com or via IRC at irc.freenode.net in the #electroneum-pools channel.

 Developer Donations
 ===================
 If you'd like to make a one time donation, the addresses are as follows:
-* XMR - 44Ldv5GQQhP7K7t3ZBdZjkPA7Kg7dhHwk3ZM3RJqxxrecENSFx27Vq14NAMAd2HBvwEPUVVvydPRLcC69JCZDHLT2X5a4gr
+* xmr - 44Ldv5GQQhP7K7t3ZBdZjkPA7Kg7dhHwk3ZM3RJqxxrecENSFx27Vq14NAMAd2HBvwEPUVVvydPRLcC69JCZDHLT2X5a4gr
 * BTC - 114DGE2jmPb5CP2RGKZn6u6xtccHhZGFmM
 * AEON - WmtvM6SoYya4qzkoPB4wX7FACWcXyFPWAYzfz7CADECgKyBemAeb3dVb3QomHjRWwGS3VYzMJAnBXfUx5CfGLFZd1U7ssdXTu